EureeReyes/Blazor-Web-App-Booking-System-And-.NET-Web-API/README.md

 ## Booking System

 Booking details are displayed in a card.
-Clicking the card reveals the list of items booked by the customer.
+Clicking the card reveals the list of items booked by the customer.</br>
+*Booking state includes: Waiting, On-Going, Finished, Archived, and Canceled*

 ![ItemMaster Table](Screenshots/Booking%20Table.PNG)